-1. Accommodate the Payload.
-Determine what size compartment is required to contain the altimeter and (separately) a Grade A large egg (maximum length 60 millimeters, although many are less than this and the specified minimum body diameter for your rocket is 59 millimeters) and cushion it against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.
-If you have a flight-termination system that may lead to the egg landing at higher (but still safe) speeds, this requires more egg cushioning.
+1. Accommodate the payload.
+Determine what size compartment is required to contain the altimeter and (separately) a Grade A large egg and cushion it against the shocks of rocket launch, recovery system deployment in flight, and impact with the ground at the end of flight.